mskilab-org/JaBbA/README.md

    For detailed explanation of `tilim` and `epgap` please read our manuscript and CPLEX help doc.

+## Best practice
+We are working on a best practice pipeline setting to take you from BAMs to good quality reconstructed genome graphs.
+For the time being please refer to FAQ for practical guidances.

 ## FAQ

 1. "CPLEX Error 1016: Community Edition.
 Problem size limits exceeded."